cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 ### Local opens

-Local opens work just like global open, however one has to write `in` then a body like other defining expressions.
+Local opens work just like global opens, however one has to write `in` then a body like other inner definitions.

 Example: